Prusewo

 Prusewo (Prüssau) is a village in the administrative district of Gmina Krokowa, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 12 km west of Krokowa, 28 km west of Puck, and 62 km north-west of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kashubia in the historic region of Pomerania.

 Prusewo was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.

 During World War II the German Nazi administration operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.